-Palaver is a new independent publisher dedicated to fearless, innovative, and creative modes of intellectual enquiry and writing.
+Palaver is an independent publisher dedicated to fearless, innovative, and creative modes of intellectual enquiry and writing.
 We seek to support the values of rigour, quality, and critical analysis in support of the free exchange of ideas.

 Our organization has come into existence in response to a widely perceived sense that academic publishing today has been compromised by the development of global monopolies and the penetration of corporatist and managerialist values into both universities and the industry itself.
 These tendencies have eroded the independence of much academic publishing and have shifted the focus of editorial decision-making to commercial objectives.

 While ensuring that scholarly standards are fully maintained, Palaver encourages research and writing that reflect in critical and original ways on accepted assumptions, take risks, and seek to break new ground.
 We are interested in projects that cross disciplinary boundaries and facilitate dialogues between cultures, theoretical frameworks, and social, religious, and political perspectives.

 As with many other independent publishers, the advent of Palaver has been made possible by the technological changes of the last two decades, including the development of the Internet and eBook and print-on-demand platforms and the proliferation of social media.
 We believe that authors should receive fair payment for their work and that, where possible, publishers should be prepared to support unpopular and controversial projects.